Dynamic Optimal Transport with Optimal Preferential Paths: Numerics

-One iteration of these three steps is called one step of the Augmented Lagrangian method, ALG for short, and is summarized in Algorithm \ref{alg:AugmLagr}.
+One iteration of these three steps will be called one step of the Augmented Lagrangian method, ALG for short.
 It can be extended to include minimization over the preferential path by embedding the ALG method into a projected gradient descent loop for the objective functional from \eqref{eq:BBgamma}, using central differences to approximate the gradient.
 Let $\Gamma_k$ be the image of the preferential path in iteration $k\in\mathbb{N}_0$ and let $p_k$ be a normalized descent direction.
 Then, $\Gamma_k$ is updated as

 where $\Pi_\Omega: \R^d \to \Omega$ is the orthogonal projection onto $\Omega$ and the stepsize $\varepsilon_k>0$ is allowed to vary.